demigor/kindofmagic/README.md

 ##Project Description
-MSBuild task to simplify implementation of INotifyPropertyChanged interface for WinRT, Silverlight 2.0+, .NET 2.0+, Windows Phone 7+, Portable Class Libraries, Universal Windows Platform.
+MSBuild task to simplify implementation of INotifyPropertyChanged interface for Universal Windows Platform, WinRT, Silverlight 2.0+, .NET 2.0+, Windows Phone 7+, Portable Class Libraries.
 Distributed via Nuget.

 During compile time it injects supporting code in property setters: raising PropertyChanged event when value changed.

 In comparison to similar projects, KindOfMagic:

-* provides developer with the best control what properties and classes get transformed.
+* provides developer with the best control which properties and classes get transformed.
 * injects no complex heuristics which could make your application behave weird.
 * is easy to use and understand.
 * does only what is indeed expected and needed from developer.
 * can be used in build environments.
-* distributed as Nuget package
+* distributed as Nuget package.
 * needs only 2 Attributes to control its logic, which developer can define in own code.
 * needs no extra references.
 * can be used with and without your base class.